-Jakarta readies for huge Islamist protest
+Thousands rally in Jakarta over governor's alleged blasphemy

 - President and police call for calm, order

-According to affiliate CNN Indonesia, as many as 18,000 police have been mobilized ahead of the protest against Governor Basuki Tjahaja Purnama, commonly known as Ahok, who critics allege insulted Islam when criticizing opponents' use of Quranic verse in a stump speech.
+Governor Basuki Tjahaja Purnama, commonly known as Ahok, is alleged to have insulted Islam by criticizing his opponents' use of a Quranic verse in a stump speech.

-Local media suggest as many as 50,000 people could be on the streets.
+Police estimated 200,000 people took to the streets, CNN Indonesia reported.
+Many shouted inflammatory slogans, such as "kill Ahok," and "kill Ahok for insulting Islam."

+Others carried signs demanding the death penalty for the official, and many marched with masks covering their faces to obscure their identities.

+As many as 18,000 police and military personnel have been deployed for Friday's protest, and an inner ring of approximately 100 armed military guards are outside the Governor's residence, CNN Indonesia says.

 There are fears that ISIS, and al-Qaeda, through its Indonesian proxy Jemaah Islamiyah, could seek to ferment violence.

+During a November 1 discussion on the rally at the Wahid Institute, Sidney Jones, Jakarta-based director of the Institute for Policy Analysis of Conflict, explored the influence of foreign jihadists on the protesters.

+She said jihadist-run accounts on social media urged sympathizers of these groups to fan the flame of jihad in Indonesia, the world's most populous Muslim nation.

 Police have called on demonstrators to exercise their right to protest and freedom of expression in a peaceful manner.
 Residents have been warned to avoid the protest route and avoid sharing "unclear... provocative and incorrect information" on social media, Police Chief Tito Karnavian said in a statement.

-The rally is due to begin at Istiqlal Mosque in Central Jakarta and will end several hours later at the Presidential palace.
+The rally originates at Istiqlal Mosque in Central Jakarta and will end at the Presidential palace.
 Governments, including the UK and Australia, have urged their citizens in the city to exercise caution.

 Blasphemy claims